guile-sql

 ;; Single join with :on

-⇒ LEFT JOIN roles AS r ON u.role_id = r.id
+⇒ ("SELECT u.* FROM users AS u LEFT JOIN roles AS r ON u.role_id = r.id")

 ;; Multiple joins of the same type — one clause, alternating pairs